-Western Australia does not differentiate between main and other treatment types.
-Data for Western Australia are therefore not directly comparable with data for other jurisdictions because every treatment type provided is reported as a separate episode.
+Victoria and Western Australia do not differentiate between main and other treatment types.
+Data for Victoria and Western Australia are not directly comparable with data for other jurisdictions because every treatment type provided is reported as a separate episode.

-In Western Australia, a reform in the way non-residential treatment services are provided in the Perth metropolitan area has resulted in the co-location and integration of some government and non-government services.
+Services in Western Australia are not directly comparable with other states, or previous years, because of the growth of integrated services that include government and non-government service providers; a reform in the way non-residential treatment services are provided in the Perth metropolitan area resulted in the co-location and integration of some government and non-government services.
 Time series data do not adequately illustrate these changes.